AmamDeus/AmamDeus/README.md

 - 👋 Hello, I’m Chinonso Amamchukwu, (Frank AmamDeus).
-- 👀 I’m interested in Data Science and ML, Web 3 and AI Startups.
+- 👀 I’m interested in Reinforcement Learning and Human-AI Interaction for Decision-Making.
-- 🌱 I’m currently learning more Data Science, Ethereum VM, How DEFI protocols work, Solidity, Data Structures and Algorithm using Python.
-- ✨ I have been immersed in data analytics for sometime now, I use R, Python, SQL, Tableau, Excel, and other needed tool for my projects.
-- 💞️ I’m looking to collaborate on Data Science and Machine Learning, or blockchain projects
 - 📫 You can reach out to me via: amamdeus@gmail.com.
 My Twitter handle is @amamdeus.
 ## Let's solve a problem!